jui005/Wall-Climbing-Robot-using-Arduino/README.md

-note : change the int1,int2,int3,int4 according to your gpio arduino connections.
-.
-.
-.
-.
 Project Overview: Wall-Climbing Robot
 The wall-climbing robot is a compact, versatile system designed to move on vertical surfaces by leveraging a suction mechanism.
 It uses an Arduino for control, an IR remote for user inputs, and an LN298N motor driver to manage the movement of the robot in four directions: forward, backward, left, and right.
 .